ArchlyFi/archly-solidly-docs/pages/tokenomics.md

 be exploited by actors attempting to game emissions.

-To support the health of the protocol and ecosystem, the admin (a Curve-esque _Emergency DAO_) will have the right to disable hostile gauges.
+To support the health of the protocol and ecosystem, the admin (a Curve-esque _Emergency DAO_) will have the right to disable any hostile gauges.